AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/autograding.rst

 tests need to be *robust*.

 Consider if your assignment is more open-ended, or there is one specific way to solve it.
-If it's more open-ended, consider if you think you'll be able to make it autogradeable.
+If it's more open-ended, consider if it is even realistic to make it autogradeable.

 nbgrader relies on metadata in order to do the autograding.
 In order for this to work, the cell metadata needs to be intact.
 Normally, you